RogerBaklund/LayoutProcessor/README.md

     !param colon(0-2):$a,$b

     # Split on colon into 3 parts.
-      The first part is split on the | character and store in an array named $color, the first item is stored in $fg, the second item is optional and stored in $bg if provided.
+      The first part is split on the | character and stored in an array named $color, the first item is stored in $fg, the second item is optional and stored in $bg if provided.
       The second part can be a variable (using 'string')